Students are expected to conduct themselves in a professional manner at

 - Violation of the State Laws

-RECORD OF CORRESPONDENCE WITH THE INSTITUTE
+RECORD OF CORRESPONDENCE WITH THE UNIVERSITY

-Students should maintain their records of all correspondence and transactions with the Institute (registration, transcripts, payment record, etc.).
+Students should maintain their records of all correspondence and transactions with the university (registration, transcripts, payment record, etc.).
 It is also advisable to retain copies of all submitted materials like assignments, articles, proposals, projects and so forth submitted in fulfillment of coursework.

 Besides on-campus conduct of all